 THE ABC COMMITTEE

-Andrew Wallace is the president of the Adelaide West End Association and an advocate for improving business conditions in this part of Adelaide for the last 15 years.
-He sits on the West End Reference Group and the Lord Mayor’s Hindley St Roundtable.
+Andrew Wallace is the Program Director of Interior Architecture at Uni SA in the West End of the city.
+He was formerly the President of the Adelaide West End Association and an advocate for improving business conditions in this part of Adelaide for the last 20 years.

-Andrew has been part of the foundation group of the ABC for the last 5 years and has been Chair since 2020.
-Andrew is program director of Interior Architecture and Creative Industries at UniSA and a recipient of Mainstreet SA’s most valuable contribution to a main street award.
+Andrew has been part of the foundation group of the ABC for the last 8 years and has been Chair and Secretary.
+Andrew is a recipient of Mainstreet SA’s most valuable contribution to a main street award.
 As an interior Designer he has delivered projects in Adelaide, Sydney, London, for major corporates, furniture manufacturers, property developers and major infrastructure organisations.
-He is a past president of the Design Institute of Australia (SA).
+He is a past president of the Design Institute of Australia (SA).a

 Michael was Chair of the City South Precent in the CBD for many years and he also sat on the board of The Fringe.